An Introduction to IBM keyboards

 Photo index.jpg

 Admiral Shark's Keyboards (ASK) is a passion project to document the keyboards designed and produced for IBM and family; IBM itself, Lexmark, Unicomp, Lenovo and Toshiba Global Commerce Solutions.
-It's a keyboard database, a keyboard wiki, a hub of well-researched articles, guides and documentation, and a place to showcase the author's personal collection.
+It's a keyboard database, a keyboard wiki, a hub of well-researched articles, guides and documentation, and a place to showcase my personal collection.

 It was created to satisfy my opinion that there was a lack of a centralised resource base for the IBM keyboard enthusiast hobby when I started out in August 2019.
 Great resources already existed and continue to exist such as the deskthority wiki and personal websites such as kishy's, but I wanted something that could be completed in one place.
 I consider this website always a 'work in progress' as I try to improve its content and its user experience, but it has already shown its impact and potential in the community as a valuable resource for those needing to look something up or learn more about IBM and family keyboards.